 Snake plants like it warm, between 60-90ºF to be precise.
 If temperatures dip below this range, your snake plant will experience stress.
 As a result, its leaves may turn yellow.

-Keep your snake plant in a warm area, free from both hot and cold drafts.
+Keep your snake plant in a warm area, free from both hot and cold drafts though will happily tolerate most radiators and other heat sources.
 You should also do your best to avoid exposing your plant to large swings in air temperature.

 7) Poor Light Conditions

 Although snake plants have a reputation for surviving in low light, they will perform best in bright, indirect light.
-While it’s true these hardy plants can live in shady areas, they may suffer if you leave them in dark spots for a long time.
+While it’s true these hardy plants can live in shady areas, they may suffer if you leave them in dark spots for a long time (such as bedrooms).

 If you notice your snake plant’s leaves are turning yellow, move it to an area that receives a bit more light.